inspiredlabs/rvo.lt/site/content/principle/resilience-is-transcalar.md

 ---

+# Policy, Practice &amp; Purpose

-# For&nbsp;everybody
+## For&nbsp;everybody

 We realised these five categories are special.
 They are **Transcalar**: meaning, they scale in all directions.
 And, are just as important for communities, nomadic people, and developed civilisations – all over the&nbsp;globe!

 **Transcalar** suggests there is always the potential to benefit from improvements, and improving your health is non-rivalrous – it won't change someone else’s&nbsp;well-being.

-## Policy and practice
+## Participate

 Talk to people about **"HEFTS"** and you realise how **transcalar** this idea is.
 Individuals, professionals, business leaders, politicians and global policy makers all have a role to play in making communities resilient.

-Together we can overcome challenges such as The Climate Crisis or economic uncertainty by encouraging collaboration to become more resilient to&nbsp;shocks
+Together we can overcome challenges.
+Becoming more resilient requires a co-ordinated movement large enough to affect change – and **PeR** encourages your&nbsp;collaboration.

+# Purpose
+## Make&nbsp;the future&nbsp;free

+The Climate Crisis, economic shocks and job stagnation demand concentrating laser-beam focus on life's&nbsp;necessities: our combined effort can _make&nbsp;the future&nbsp;free_.

 <!--# Developed by PeR